SciCatProject/documentation/Development/v4.x/configuration.md

   JOB_CONFIGURATION_FILE [string] Optional Configuration file for job actions.
 If omitted, the jobs subsystem is inactive.
 Example: "jobConfig.yaml"

-  CREATE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to create any job.
+  CREATE_JOB_PRIVILEGED_GROUPS [string] Optional Comma separated list of groups with permission to create any job.
 Example: "group1,group2".
-For more details check: Scicat Documentation
+For more details check: [Jobs Authorization](authorization/authorization_jobs.md)

-  UPDATE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to update any job.
+  UPDATE_JOB_PRIVILEGED_GROUPS [string] Optional Comma separated list of groups with permission to update any job.
 Example: "group1,group2".
-For more details check: Scicat Documentation
+For more details check: [Jobs Authorization](authorization/authorization_jobs.md)

   DELETE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to delete any job.
 Example: "group1,group2".
-For more details check: Scicat Documentation
+For more details check: [Jobs Authorization](authorization/authorization_jobs.md)

 ## Access groups from external administration systems